Locations & Hours

 - All Other Materials: 21 days

 When you get a library card, you will be able to access your

 online account.
 You

-can reserve most titles online, in the branch, or over the phone.
+can reserve most titles online, in the library, or over the phone.
 Requests are

 limited to 20 items per customer at a time.
 There is no fee for this service.